How works Microsoft Defender Threat Intelligence / Defender TI – and what is the difference between free and paid

 Microsoft Defender Threat Intelligence (MDTI), previously known as RiskIQ brings threat Intelligence data together from multiple sources.

 With Microsoft Defender Threat Intelligence (MDTI), customers will have direct access to real-time data and signals to hunt for threats across their environments.
 It is built with AI and machine learning capabilities.
-Defender TI is available in a free and paid version.
+Defender TI is available in a free community version and paid version.

 What is Microsoft Defender Threat Intelligence?

 Microsoft Defender Threat Intelligence can be used for multiple solutions.
 It can act as a standalone product and allows the option for ingesting TI data into Microsoft Sentinel or Microsoft 365 Defender.
 Microsoft Defender Threat Intelligence is a threat intelligence (TI) solution, that helps with additional insights, context, and additional strategies about threat actors and adversary threat infrastructure.
 Data is based on open-source intelligence (OSINT) combined with threat research articles, threat indicators, and vulnerability intelligence found in the wild.

 Microsoft Defender Threat Intelligence collects intelligence/ IOC data from various sources.
 Input is based on:

 - Microsoft 365 Defender Security Research

 Defender Threat Intelligence is built from the RiskIQ technique.
 Microsoft integrated RiskIQ technologies in Defender based on two new solutions:

 - Microsoft Defender External Attack Surface Management

 Microsoft Defender Threat Intelligence collects data from the internet every day and provides security teams with information to understand adversaries and used attack techniques.
 Customers can access a library of threat intelligence data.